 With the turn of the millennium, the FBLA’s identity changed again.
 Large gold letters conveyed the unattainable heights to which the organization elevates its participants.
 America’s best minds and personnel were reflected in an ambitious sign, viewed as if from below upward.

-The unfolding flag and the name’s letters shimmered with sunlight.
+The unfolding flag and the letters of the name shimmered with sunlight.
 Choosing FBLA is a path to Olympus.
 The future is behind the movement.
 The metal’s shine spoke of a better life, iron will, and strength of spirit that the organization teaches.
 Gold emphasized the idea that knowledge is an important component of wealth.

 2007 – today

 The modern emblem has become significantly closer to the viewer, inviting them to join the organization’s ranks.
 In the 2000s, FBLA became America’s largest youth organization, operating at national and regional levels.
-The movement’s emblem retained its fundamental elements of a square with a flag and the letters of the names but gained more refinement to emphasize the young age of its members and the start of their career paths.
+The movement’s emblem retained its fundamental elements: a square with a flag and the letters of the names, but gained greater refinement to emphasize the young age of its members and the start of their career paths.

-The logo’s hues slightly differ from the main palette of the movement.
+The logo’s hues differ slightly from the movement’s main palette.
 They are more patriotic:

-• White highlights purity, honesty, and integrity.
+- White highlights purity, honesty, and integrity.
 The font, with its thin letters and serifs, resembles CG Times Italic.
-It incorporates the importance of individuality, self-development, and character-building to achieve success.
+It emphasizes the importance of individuality, self-development, and character-building for achieving success.

 2022 – today